 Movement is an integral part of Waldorf education.
 Our gym classes include Bothmer gymnastics and an extensive repertoire of group games.
 The school also offers a basketball and soccer program for the older students.
 In addition, each year, the fifth grade trains for the Olympics, and competes with fifth graders from other Waldorf schools throughout New England and Canada.

-Participation is encouraged, but not required, for students in 6th-8th grade.
+Participation is encouraged, but not required.
 We have a no-tryout, no-cut policy.
 The coach’s goal is to have all students participate comfortably in games.
-At the close of the season, the seventh grade hosts an award/recognition dinner that honors all players for their efforts and participation in the team.
+At the close of the season, students host an award/recognition dinner that honors all players for their efforts and participation in the team.
 The season officially ends with the very popular alumni basketball game and gathering held at the Landmark gymnasium in Manchester.

 The basketball program has a minimal fee to cover travel and other expenses.

-Participation is encouraged, but not required, for students in 6th-8th grade.
+Participation is encouraged, but not required, for students.
 Like Basketball, we have a no-tryout, no-cut policy.

 The soccer program has a minimal fee to cover travel and other equipment related expenses.